tomkingchen/tomkingblog/content/posts/cloudflare-cli-tool.md

 draft: false
 ---

 I just wrote a Cloudflare CLI tool called `flare` 🔥!
-You can check it out from my GitHub repo [git@github.com:tomkingchen/cloudflare-cli.git](git@github.com:tomkingchen/cloudflare-cli.git).
+Check it out from my GitHub repo [git@github.com:tomkingchen/cloudflare-cli.git](git@github.com:tomkingchen/cloudflare-cli.git).

+The tool does some basic queries to Cloudflare API and retrieves information based on the parameters provided.

 The reason for creating the tool is mainly to help myself to quickly identify information hard to find through Cloudflare dashboard like Firewall rule ID.